Catan: Film/television adaptation

 A short film titled The Lord of Catan was released in 2014.
 Actors Amy Acker and Fran Kranz starred in the film as a married couple enmeshed in an increasingly intense game of Catan.

 In February 2015, Variety announced that producer Gail Katz had purchased the film and TV rights to The Settlers of Catan.
 Katz said, "The island of Catan is a vivid, visual, exciting and timeless world with classic themes and moral challenges that resonate today.
 There is a tremendous opportunity to take what people love about the game and its mythology as a starting point for the narrative".
 In October 2017, Variety reported that Sony Pictures was negotiating to acquire the rights to adapt it into a film, with Gail Katz still attached to the project.
 Netflix acquired the global rights to develop Catan in several audio-visual works in October 2025, including a film and television series.

+Netflix is developing a comprehensive universe of film and television adaptations based on Catan, in partnership with Asmodee and Catan Studio.
+The project includes both live-action and animated, scripted, and unscripted content, with producers including Teuber's sons, Benjamin and Guido Teuber.

 Tournaments

 U.S. National Championship

 Every year, thousands of Americans compete at local qualifying Catan tournaments in the United States.
 The winners of those tournaments are then guaranteed a seat at the Catan United States National Championship.

 During the 2024 Catan US National Championship, Drew Elliott, a Catan YouTuber known as DandyDrew, won the final event in Saint Paul Minnesota on September 8, 2024.
-Drew will represent the US at the World Championships in 2025, to be held in Germany.
+Drew represented the US at the 2025 World Championships in Germany.